dotneet/devneko-kotlin-jdbc/README.md

 # devneko-kotlin-jdbc(kjdbc)

-kjdbc is a simple helper library for JDBC. kjdbc makes easier to compose SQL statement by Kotlin's excellent syntax.
+kjdbc is a simple helper library for JDBC.  s kjdbc makes easier to handle a database by Kotlin's excellent syntax.

 ## Features